sankalpsans/fb-peace-button/README.md

-# fb-peace-button
+# Facebook Peace Day "Love" reaction Button
-Peace button similar to what I imagine Facebook created for the world peace day
+Peace button similar to what I remember Facebook created for the world peace day.
+Built in Javascript, zero dependencies.
+Works flawlessly on Chrome and Safari.